 Could you be a support worker?

 A support worker’s job is all about helping people who require care to live their lives with as much independence and choice as possible.
-Every day is different, and support workers often find themselves having to make decisions about what action they should take in a variety of different situations.
+Every day is different.
+Support workers often find themselves having to make decisions about what action they should take in a variety of different situations.

-Take our quiz and see whether a new career as a support worker would be right for you…
+Take our quiz and see whether a new career as a support worker is right for you…

 Support work: do you have what it takes?

 Do you have what it takes to change lives?

 Take the quiz, find your place, join Team Hft!